RMNP: Row-Momentum Normalized Preconditioning for Scalable Matrix-Based Optimization: Main Experimental Results

 \paragraph{\textsc{AdamW}} For the \textsc{AdamW} setup, we follow the standard setup in \citet{yuan2025mars} for training GPT-2, and \citet{he2025alphadecay} for LLaMA.
 We set $\beta=(0.9, 0.95)$ and weight decay $0.1$, and a cosine annealing schedule with 10\% warm up which consistent with the \textsc{AdamW} configuration used in the mixed update strategy above.

 \paragraph{GPT-2 Pre-Training on OpenWebText} Experiments on GPT-2 are conducted based on the implementation of ~\citet{yuan2025mars}, using the OpenWebText dataset~\cite{Gokaslan2019OpenWeb} and the GPT-2 tokenizer.
 We pretrain three scales of GPT-2 models: small (125M parameters), medium (355M parameters), and large (770M parameters).
 For model configurations, we set the dropout rate to 0.0 and disable biases.
-Training hyperparameters are listed in Tables~\ref{tab:gpt2_config} and~\ref{tab:llama_config} in Appendix~\ref{appendix:model_config}. \fwedu{We also evaluate on FineWeb-Edu-100B~\cite{penedo2024finewebdatasetsdecantingweb,karpathy2024finewebedu100b} across three GPT-2 scales (Small, Medium, and Large); see Appendix~\ref{appendix:finewebedu} for configurations and results.}
+Training hyperparameters are listed in Tables~\ref{tab:gpt2_config} and~\ref{tab:llama_config} in Appendix~\ref{appendix:model_config}. \fwedu{We also evaluate on FineWeb-Edu-100B~\cite{penedo2024finewebdatasetsdecantingweb,karpathy2024finewebedu100b} across four GPT-2 scales (Small, Medium, Large, and XLarge (1.5B)); see Appendix~\ref{appendix:finewebedu} for configurations and results.}

 \paragraph{LLaMA Pre-Training on C4} Experiments on LLaMA are conducted on the C4 dataset~\citep{raffel2020exploring}.
-We pretrain three scales of LLaMA models: LLaMA-60M, LLaMA-135M and LLaMA-350M.
+We pretrain four scales of LLaMA models: LLaMA-60M, LLaMA-130M, LLaMA-350M, and LLaMA-1B.
 Training hyperparameters are listed in Table~\ref{tab:llama_config} in Appendix~\ref{appendix:model_config}.